jdoleary/Spellmasons/docs/TasksCurrent.md

 - Fix rejoining hack where people can just rejoin if they're dead to come back
 - Laggy on bad guys turn
     - I think this is because of `global.requestAnimationFrame = (callback) => {`
+    - TODO: Rework gameloop for headless so that it executes immediately
 - explain that when you die in multiplayer you'll come back if your ally beats the level
 # Features
 - animate rend